-As for firing capacity, the arrow speeds this crossbow can generate clocks in at 350 feet per second.
-Therefore, it’s often termed as the best crossbow for deer hunting as it requires great arrow speed.
+As for firing capacity, the arrow speeds this crossbow can generate clocks in at 350 FPS.
+Therefore, it’s often termed as the top crossbow for deer hunting as it requires great arrow speed.

 The axle-to-axle stretch is 16.125 inches, and it is a lightweight product that is easy to carry about and mobilize in the field during hunts.